galevi7/galevi7-google-photos-date-organizer/README.md

 ## ✅ What This App Does

-- Downloads images from Google Photos
+- Download images and videos from Google Photos
-- Lets you choose whether to download all or a specific number
+- Lets you choose whether to download all or a specific number of files
 - Optionally deletes the photos after download

 ---